Rustem/toychain/README.md

 # CryptoCoin

-This is a "toy" implementation of Blockchain with Proof-of-Authority(PoA) as final project of Toptal's Blockchain Academy.
+This is a "toy" implementation of Blockchain with Proof-of-Authority(PoA).

 Project is developed with twisted networking tools.